 Q8: What size of a reference file is required to recover my corrupted file?

 A: Please bear in mind that a long video file does NOT affect the quality of an automatic data recovery.
 The recommended size is 100 MB.
 This way, the uploading takes reasonable time, and 100 MB file is enough for an in-depth analysis in case a manual file recovery would be required.

-Q: I have accidentally deleted a file, then restored it by using a program for restoring deleted files.
+Q9: I have accidentally deleted a file, then restored it with some undelete tool.
 Still, I cannot play it back.
 Can you help with a file repair in this case?

 A: Some cameras, such as GoPro 4, Xiaomi Yi, and some others, write simultaneously 2 streams - in a high resolution, and in a low resolution for preview.
 Both streams are recorded at the same time, thus leading to a significant file system fragmentation on the media.
 If mp4 file was removed and then restored with some tool for recovering deleted files, most likely it would contain chunks from that low resolution stream.
 The high resolution parts will be followed by low resolution chunks every 3 seconds, creating those video artifacts.
 Audio in this case would be most likely duplicated.